Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Introduction

-From a modeling perspective (see definitions in Table~\ref{tbl:abrv}), it is assumed that an approximate model of the physics is available, \textit{i.e.,} the Platonic model:
+From a modeling perspective (see definitions in Table~\ref{tbl:abrv}), it is assumed that approximate dynamics of the system are known, \textit{i.e.,} the Platonic model:

-where the governing dynamics $f({\bf x},t)$ are known and derived from first principles, asymptotic reductions, enforcing physical constraints or conservation laws, or positing empirical relations between variables.
+where ${\bf x} (t) \in \mathbb{R}^n$ and the approximate governing dynamics $f(\cdot)$ are known and derived from first principles, asymptotic reductions, enforcing physical constraints or conservation laws, or positing empirical relations between variables.
 However, in truth, the true dynamics $F(\cdot)$, {\em which we do not have access to}, are given by

-where $g({\bf x}_0,t)$ is the deterministic physics that remains unmodeled due to some suitable approximation and/or lack of physics knowledge, while ${\cal N}_1(\mu_1,\sigma_1)$ is a noise process that drives stochastic variability in the model.
-Note that the missing dynamics comprising $g({\bf x}_0,t)$ may be intentionally omitted (\textit{e.g.}, through model reduction) or unintentionally omitted (\textit{e.g.}, due to lack of first-principles knowledge of the system structure).
-The combination of $g({\bf x}_0,t) + {\cal N}_1(\mu_1,\sigma_1)$ is the residual.
-Thus, these two terms would need to be disambiguated in order to learn a discrepancy model of the deterministic effect $ g({\bf x}_0,t)$.
+where ${\bf x}_0(t) \in \mathbb{R}^n$ and $g(\cdot)$ is the missing (deterministic) physics that remains unmodeled due to some suitable approximation and/or lack of physics knowledge.
+Note that the missing physics comprising $g(\cdot)$ may be intentionally omitted (\textit{e.g.}, through model reduction) or unintentionally omitted (\textit{e.g.}, due to lack of first-principles knowledge of the system structure).
+While not discussed in this manuscript, there may exist a noise process that drives stochastic variability in the model.
+If the stochastic process also remains unmodeled, the residual becomes the combination of the missing deterministic and stochastic physics.
+Therefore, those two terms would need to be disambiguated in order to learn a discrepancy model of the deterministic effect.